 In a world without AI, the main question about the long-run future would be how humans will end up treating each other.
 But if powerful AI systems will be developed in the coming decades, we need to contend with the possibility that these AI systems will end up having goals of their own - and displacing humans as the species that determines how things will play out.

-How could AI defeat humanity?
-The answer is in this footnote.
+(Click to expand) How could AI defeat humanity?

 I’ve argued that AI could cause a dramatic acceleration in the pace of scientific and technological advancement.